25 Best Things to Do on Molokai, Hawaiʻi

 16. Hālawa Beach

-However, Hālawa Beach is a bit more protected, making the conditions significantly calmer and more kid-friendly.
-This is why I think Hālawa Beach is worth the stop, whether you plan on hiking the waterfall trail or not.
+However, Hālawa Beach is much more protected, making the conditions significantly calmer and more kid-friendly, which is why I think Hālawa Valley is truly a must-see on Molokai, whether you plan to hike the waterfall trail or not.

 Google Maps Directions: Hālawa Beach